-The salmon ladder is one of the obstacles we have at all of our locations.
-This upper body obstacle is a staple on American Ninja Warrior.
+The ladder is one of the obstacles we have at all of our locations.
+This upper body obstacle is a staple in Ninja Gyms across the world.
 The idea is to jump a single bar up from rung to rung on the ladder.
 It takes upper-body strength as well as core and grip strength.
 Our setup has four or more rungs up, as well as a transfer across to another ladder.
-You will also find a Training Salmon Ladder at each location, and a Super Salmon Ladder at our Frisco location.
+You will also find a Training Ladder at each location, and a Super Ladder at our Frisco location.

 We have Swoop Sliders at all of our locations.
 The Swoop Slider is a spinning bar that rolls down a long track.
 You can hold onto the bar and ride it down!
 It picks up a lot of speed, and since it’s high up over the airbag is a great way to work on getting over a fear of heights in a safe way.
 Once you can hold onto the bar, you can transfer up to other obstacles at the end of the track.
 This is mostly an obstacle for beginners, but it’s easy to make harder challenges, like transferring big distances or attaching small holds to the bar and riding them down, and for advanced ninjas swinging to the bar when it’s at the bottom of the track and building enough momentum to get to the top.
 Watch our tutorial to find some tips, and some exercises to help you reach that advanced level!

 The Swoop Slider feels like a roller coaster, and is one of the most fun obstacles we have no matter your level!